lvlunario/lvlunario/README.md

 ## 💡 Fun Fact & Hobbies

-**Motto:** _Ostinato rigore_ (“persistent rigor”)
-👨‍👩‍👧‍👦 Family Man – One amazing wife, three kids, and a daily reminder that chaos is nature’s way of saying “You’re not in control.”
+👨‍👩‍👧‍👦 **Family Man:** – One amazing wife, three kids, and a daily reminder that chaos is nature’s way of saying “You’re not in control.”
-**Active lifestyle**: Rowerg, running, weight-lifting, hiking, basketball
-**Passions**: 3D printing, flying drones, and always learning something new
+🏃‍♂️ **Active lifestyle:** Rowerg, running, weight-lifting, hiking, and failing to dunk since 2003 🛸 **Passions:** 3D printing, flying drones, sourdough and learning stuff nobody asked me to do

+🧠 **Motto:** _Ostinato rigore_ (“persistent rigor”)

+🎤 **Quote (George Carlin):**
+> *“The reason I talk to myself is because I’m the only one whose answers I accept.”*

 ---